 care system helps make Wisconsin an attractive location for businesses to expand, relocate,

-qualified professionals in all occupations.
+and attract qualified professionals in all occupations.

 OEA expanded and improved an existing